calamity-inc/kiddions_compat/README.md

-Proof-of-concept: Loading Lua scripts for Kiddion's Modest Menu via Stand.
+Allows you to load Lua scripts for Kiddion's Modest Menu via Stand.

 ## Usage